 Tobit’s Trace is a green space behind St. Raphael Episcopal Church that is in transition from an overgrown, neglected field to a natural stream conservation area including educational and contemplative spaces for the community.

 The stream that runs through the area is part of the Wolf Run watershed.
 Like many streams near populated areas, it became ecologically out of balance.
 Runoff from the St. Raphael parking lot and other factors had tipped the balance against native plants and wildlife and the health of the stream.
 This affected not only the area around the stream on the St. Raphael property, but also areas downstream and in small but real ways, the whole community and ultimately our planet.

-The first phase of the project will clear out invasive plant material like honeysuckle and poison hemlock, replant native flowering, fruit and nut bearing trees, shrubs, and plant materials, and improve the management of runoff to restore the stream bed.
-In addition, a walking trail through the area will create a community space for several different educational and meditative experiences.
+The first phase of the project cleared out invasive plant material like honeysuckle and poison hemlock, replanted native flowering, fruit and nut bearing trees, shrubs, and plant materials, and improved the management of runoff to restore the stream bed.
+In addition, a walking trail through the area creates a community space for several different educational and meditative experiences.

-Physical trail markers will correspond to web-based content organized into tracks.
-Ecology tracks will be available for both middle-grades through adult and for younger children.
-A meditation track and an interfaith care of creation track are planned.
+Physical trail markers correspond to web-based content organized into tracks.
+Ecology tracks will eventually be available for both middle-grades through adult and for younger children.
+A meditation track and an interfaith “care of creation” track are planned.

 Caps for Benches

 Please help us in collecting caps for benches that will be placed throughout Tobit’s Trace.
 More information on Tobit’s Trace will follow in a few weeks.